*List created by Seoung (ChowDownDetroit) & Virginia Lee

 Ajishin: 42270 Grand River Ave, Novi, MI 48375

 Here at H-Mart. not only can you buy fresh produce but you can order authentic Korean dishes from their in-store kitchen.
 This Korean-Chinese inspired bowl of hot noodles is called Jjampong, a spicy seafood noodle soup filled with fresh mussels, shrimp, and vegetables will warm you up before you shop for groceries.
+It is pretty spicy for those that can handle a kick!

 H-Mart: 2963 E. Big Beaver Rd.
 Troy, MI 48083